CESNET/metacentrum-user-docs/docs/computing/run-basic-job/index.md

     >>> import scipy as sp
     >>>

-Unless you log out, after 1 hour you will get following message:
+Unless you log out after 1 hour, you will get the following message:

     user123@elmo3-1:~$ =>> PBS: job killed: walltime 7230 exceeded limit 7200
     logout